-Stars Of The Sixties (Carol & Barry Kaye Auditorium at FAU- Boca Raton)
+Stars Of The Sixties (Carole & Barry Kaye Auditorium at FAU- Boca Raton)

-Just checked the box-office (poprockdoowopp.com) and there are only a handful of really good seats left for Stars Of The Sixties on Saturday, February 1st, 2020 (8pm) at the Carol & Barry Kaye Auditorium in Boca Raton.
+Just checked the box-office (poprockdoowopp.com) and there are only a handful of really good seats left for tomorrow night’s (Saturday, February 1st, 2020- 8pm) Stars Of The Sixties at the Carole & Barry Kaye Auditorium in Boca Raton.
 If you wanna go, I’m kinda thinking- that it’s time to make your move on the ticket front?

 Posted on September 27th, 2019